Vegetable Chop – a Bengali Street Style Beetroot Cutlet recipe

 cylindrical shape patties for making bengali street food vegetable chop recipe or bengali vegetable chop

-Step 8 – Coat the beetroot chop with breadcrumbs
+Coat with breadcrumbs

 adding water to the cornflour or arrowroot for making a batter which will help to coat the bengali veg chop or vegetable chop